Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 It seems quite likely that some of the phenomena discovered here for the spin-orbit problem should be applicable to more models (they are explained by certain properties of the dynamics of the renormalization group).
-Since the goal of this paper is to show how one can maintain accuracy and reliability up to breakdown in a concrete model of astronomical interest, we have not done a systematic exploration of similar models designed to understand dynamics of renormalization.
+Since the goal of this paper is to show how one can maintain accuracy and reliability up to breakdown in a concrete model of astronomical interest, we have not done a systematic exploration of similar models and we postpone the worthwhile goal of understanding dynamics of the renormalization group.